Personalized, career-focused education on campus or online.

 Ready for the next step?
 Continue below to learn more about Saint Joseph’s campus programs, history, and extracurricular activities like student clubs and athletics.

 Advance your career with our online programs—from certificates on up to master’s degrees.
-We have provided distance learning for nearly 30 years, so you can count on our expertise to prepare you for your future.
+We have provided distance learning for 40 years, so you can count on our expertise to prepare you for your future.

 Whenever you see the green book icon and/or a tab with the word "Campus" on it, you can click it to be taken to content specifically concerning Saint Joseph's College's campus on Sebago Lake.
 Look for this tab on the upper right-hand corner of pages.